codyoss/retry/README.md

 It has:

-- a simple api, only two public functions
+- a simple api, only one public function!
 - sane defaults
 - validation logic to catch errors and optimize allocations
 - a thread safe model